attohx/11357227_DCIT_205/README.md

 ## Introduction
 An Alternative Version of the UGCSD Website.
 Simple UI and more straight forward.
 I removed a lot of excessive element.

-Here is another version but created with bootstrap at this link.
+Checkout the Bootstrap Version HERE >
 ## Setup

 Follow these steps to clone repository: